Project-1(Fail fast): A team project (25% weightage)

 a.
 Individual team member to start with a Pain-Wave-Waste exercise.
-Pain (What pains you, your family/friends?), Wave (Which trends - technology, regulatory, social, demographic, fashion) you are excited about?), Waste (What kind of waste bothers you?).
+Pain (What pains you, your family/friends?), Wave (technology trend you have been curious about?), Waste (What kind of waste bothers you?).
+What pains you need not be related to wave/waste.
 For each category (Pain, wave, waste), each team member writes one or more options.
-From these options, each team member selects one challenge theme.
-Now, there will be five challenge themes per team one coming from each member.
-Write all the options and the five shortlisted challenge themes.

-c.
-Among these options the team selects one challenge theme based on the rating.
-Please consider the interest of as many team members as possible.
+b.
+Among these options, the team selects one pain/waste challenge area and one technology trend.
+Please consider the interests of as many team members as possible.
 If you choose an area where one team member is an expert and others don’t have much interest, it eventually affects the quality of the work.
-Please consider the chance of progress as a criterion.
-Please take into account the skills and relationship network each of the team members brings to the table.
-Mention how you selected the challenge theme.
+Please consider the chance of prototyping as a criterion.

 A challenge theme is